 Along with many other UK charities and NGOs, we are concerned about the impact of this law on campaigning during election periods.
-Our position now is that we will monitor the impact of the law on our own work over the next seven months as well as keeping in touch with the impact on others in civil society.
-The fact that we're registered as a ‘non party campaigner’ is a result of our need to comply pragmatically with the law in order to campaign effectively.
-Indeed we would rather not have had to register as a non party campaigner because as stated above, we are not now, nor ever have been, seeking to influence the result of any election.
+Our position now is that we will monitor the impact of the law on our own work over the election periodas well as keeping in touch with the impact on others in civil society.
+We are not now, nor have we ever, seeked to influence the result of any election.
 We neither endorse nor condemn any political party or any political candidate.

-If you are worried about anything, want advice or have any questions, please contact firstname.lastname@example.org.
+If you are worried about anything, want advice or have any questions, please contact Eilidh in the campaigns team at firstname.lastname@example.org.
 Alternatively, email or speak to your usual contacts at the Human Rights Action Centre.